“Be bold, be brave, but be authentic!”

 What direction did you take post-education?

 I definitely experienced ‘right place, right time’ when it came to securing my first opportunity.
 On the off chance I went to Swansea College to support a friend who was applying for a YTS opportunity.
 Together we went to the College Open Day and I got talking to someone who gave me information about pursuing a ‘modern apprenticeship’ in administration.
 I was interested and put in a speculative application.
 I definitely had a ‘why not’ attitude at this stage and I was ready for something new.
 I was really excited when I secured the role and I was eager to impress.
 I was 18 when I started working in the exams department and I completed my level 3 business administration apprenticeship.
 This was my first experience of real work in a professional environment and I absolutely loved it and I stayed with the college for the next 11 years!
 After a few years of being in post, an opportunity came up for a Trainee Advice and Guidance Officer.
 I was really interested in this supportive type of role and I applied and was successful.
 After being in the role for a short amount of time, I knew this was the direction I wanted to go in and stay in.
 I gained a great sense of purpose doing meaningful work and I loved helping people and making a positive difference to their lives.
 I worked my way up to become an Employer Liaison Officer, helping unemployed people look for work, making links with employers and trying to source opportunities and work placements.
 When the College lost the contract, I applied for a job with Remploy and became an Employment Adviser.
 I quickly progressed to Account Manager and I gained fantastic experience in this position whilst establishing some highly valuable long term employer relationships and developing leadership and project management skills.
 I felt I had found my niche and stayed in this role for 3 years before successfully applying to become a Workforce Adviser and returning to work at Gower College Swansea.
 After a year in the role I progressed to Futures Programme Leader, overseeing the delivery of employability support to students across Gower College Swansea.
+I then moved into the role of Employability Programme Manager, overseeing the delivery of the wider suite of employability support available at Better Jobs Better Futures.

 Did your career direction change after having children?